Denison Suzuki Program Information Meeting: An Introduction to the Suzuki Method for interested families and friends

 Practice Partner Training

-Parents and practice partners who are new to the Denison University Suzuki Program are required to attend the first two sessions before their students begin lessons.
+Parents and practice partners who are new to the Denison Suzuki Program are required to attend this class.

-All parents and practice partners in the Denison University Suzuki Program are welcome and strongly encouraged to attend this workshop.
+All parents and practice partners in the Denison Suzuki Program are welcome and strongly encouraged to attend.

 - The philosophy of Shinichi Suzuki